-2. 1984 Michael Jordan (Game Worn) Nike Air Ship – $1.47 Million
+4. 1984 Michael Jordan (Game Worn) Nike Air Ship – $1.47 Million

-It’s hard to fathom that one of the most expensive pairs of sneakers ever sold were worn out and scuffed up.
+It’s hard to fathom that one of the most expensive pairs of sneakers ever sold was worn out and scuffed up.
 Then again, it was Michael Jordan that wore them out, so there’s that.
 When they debuted to the public in 1984, the cost was a reasonable $65.

 However, the pair Mike played in, for quite a few games, apparently, sold at a Sotheby’s auction in 2021, for $1.47 million.
 Collector Nick Fiorella was the lucky buyer.

-1. 2008 Kanye West Nike Air Yeezy “Prototype” – $1.8 Million
+3. 2008 Kanye West Nike Air Yeezy “Prototype” – $1.8 Million

 The infamous rapper wore these sneakers at the 2008 Grammys while performing his hit, Stronger.
 He then went on to announce his Yeezy shoe project to the planet.
 The sneakers have changed hands a few times since Ye wore them on Grammy night.

 They are presently in the hands of a sneaker investment firm called RARES.
 They bought the one-of-kind kicks for $1.8 million dollars.